JuliaTeachingCTU/Scientific-Programming-in-Julia/docs/src/lecture_02/lecture.md

 type systems are difficult to use).

 ## Intention of use and restrictions on compilers
-Types plays an important role in generating efficient code by a compiler, because they tells the compiler which operations are permitted and prohibited, and possibly about costants.
-If compiler knows that something is constant, it can expoit such information.
+Types play an important role in generating efficient code by a compiler, because they tells the compiler which operations are permitted, prohibited, and can indicate invariants of type (e.g. constant size of an array).
+If compiler knows that something is invariant (constant), it can expoit such information.
 As an example, consider the following two alternatives to represent a set of animals:

 ````@example lecture